wslutilities/wslu/README.md

 **wslupath**
 This is a WSL Windows path Converter that can convert Windows path to other styles of path.

+**wslview**
+This is a wrapper for explorer.exe so that you can open website in your default browser in Windows

 ## Installation

 Detailed installation is on Wiki/Installation.